bradgwest/paap/README.md

 ## Analysis

-The data analysis is outlined in an Rmarkdown document, `analysis.Rmd`.
+The data analysis is outlined in an R file, `analysis.R`.